Griffins Floral Designs

 Keep Your Plants Happy with Plenty of Sunlight

-After bringing your new, wonderfully lush, and vibrant green plant home from the nursery, make sure to take the proper precautions to keep it lush, healthy, and growing.
+After bringing your new, wonderfully lush, vibrant green plant home from the nursery, take the proper precautions to keep it healthy and growing.
 Just as we do, plants also need air, water, and food.
-Plants get their food from light and making sure they get enough light is just as important as making sure your plant gets watered properly.
-Columbus’ best florst, Griffin’s Floral Designs, is here to help you recognize signs of distress in your plant and ways to ensure it’s receiving enough light to thrive.
+Plants get their food from light; getting enough light is just as important as ensuring your plant gets adequately watered.
+Columbus’ best florist, Griffin’s Floral Designs, is here to help you recognize signs of distress in your plant and ways to ensure it’s receiving enough light to thrive.

 Leggy

-Leggy is a term that refers to plants with stems that have grown long and skinny due to insufficient light.
-Another sign is wide spaces between the leaves.
+Leggy plants have stems that have grown long and skinny due to insufficient light.
+Another sign is the wide spaces between the leaves.
 The space between adjacent leaves is called the internode, and large internodes indicate a lack of light.

 Smaller Leaves